Broadband router settings

 Changing your router's wireless channel

 Routers broadcast wireless signals over a number of channels that sit within two frequencies.
 There are 11 channels on the 2.4GHz frequency and 45 channels on the 5GHz frequency.
 Your router will automatically switch between these channels to give you the best connection.
+Ofcom recently opened up a 6GHz frequency, for faster wireless speeds and lower latencies in the near future.

 It is possible to manually choose which channel your router is using, but this isn't generally offered as an option on the router settings web page we've been talking about.
 Instead, you'll need to use a network analysis tool such as NetSpot.